2017 Discover it Card Review – WalletHub Editors

 When it comes to financing, you’ll have a choice of either 0% for 14 months on both new purchases and balance transfers or 0% for 6 months on new purchases and 0% for 18 months on balance transfers.
 We recommend choosing the 14-month option and using it only for new purchases, as a 3% fee would inflate the cost of balance transfers.

 - Up To 5% Cash Back In Bonus Categories: Five percent cash back is an impressive earning rate in a market where 1% is standard and the value of points and miles is somewhat opaque.
 The spending categories eligible for 5% cash back per $1 spent from January through March 2017 are purchases from gas stations, ground transportation, and Wholesale Clubs.
-The bonus categories for the rest of the year had not been selected as of February 2017.
+The bonus categories from April through June 2017 are Home Improvement Stores & Wholesale Clubs.

 - 1% Cash Back On Everything Else: This is the market-average cash-back rate, providing a solid floor for your rewards earning.
 It will apply to all purchases that do not qualify for the bonus categories.

 - Cash Back Earned The First Year Gets Doubled: In lieu of an initial rewards bonus, Discover it offers to double the cash back that you earn during the first year.
 Maxing out your quarterly bonus-category spending would therefore allow you to earn $600 cash back for the year, rather than $300, and your 1% base earning rate would effectively become 2% for 12 months.
 Exactly how valuable this sign-up incentive ultimately proves to be depends, of course, on your spending habits.
 But, to the average person, it figures to be worth roughly $525 overall, including the extra $300 from the bonus categories.